HALEAKALA NATIONAL PARK

 Georgia O'Keeffe Country on Maui

 We are excited to introduce our artist-in-residence program at Haleakalā National Park.
-Haleakalā has some of the most otherwordly landscapes in all of Hawaii.
-The Park boundaries include the dormant lunar landcapes of Haleakalā as well as rainforests and waterfalls and pools leading down to Maui's legendary coastlines.
+Haleakalā has some of the most otherworldly landscapes in all of Hawaii.
+The Park boundaries include the dormant lunar landscapes of Haleakalā as well as rainforests and waterfalls and pools leading down to Maui's legendary coastlines.
 This is a unique dramatic environment for all media to flourish and to inspire new breakthroughs in process and result.

 This Residency features:

 - $ 2,000 + any direct donations to artists (this can be upwards of $28,000 +)

 Housing inside the Park on the Island of Maui.
 A rare privilege!